Summary Resilience Module 5: Believe in Your Ability

 Balance Your Feelings

 Recall that Sally felt excited and confident.
-She was eager to accomplish her new goal, which enhanced her ability to do so.
+She was eager to accomplish the new goal, which enhanced her ability to do so.
 If she was feeling down, unmotivated and tired, it’s far less likely she’d succeed.

 What is something you can do right now to lessen stress?